Heather1337/Acclivity/README.md

 Developing such a clean presentation of dividend stock options.
 Creating an effective stock increment/decrement for client profiles.

 ## What we learned
+We learned a lot about finance!
+We started this project hoping to clarify things for ourselves as well and were able to learn a lot about where dividends come from, what the represent and how to pick one!
+We also learned that.....
+Finance data is expensive!
-Git is a necessary evil.
+Git is a necessary evil
 Dynamic graphs are not something we can learn in an hour.

 ## What's next for Acclivity
-We'd like to integrate part of our inspiration - twitter posts - to track stocks and companies receiving buzz.
+- We'd like to integrate part of our inspiration - twitter posts - to track stocks and companies receiving buzz.
 Imagine setting up your stock profile to receive alerts if Elon Musk tweets something about a company.
-What financial app is complete without a graph?
+- What financial app is complete without a graph?
 Employing a dynamic graph that changes with user input would add a welcome visual element of usefulness and user-ease.
 This could present a visual representation of the user stock dashboard from the top of the page - ie, expected dividend amount/payout, or portfolio diversification.
+- We'd like to pull from more data to aggregate portfolio risk.
+Right now risk is based off a companies payout ratio(due to time constraints) and moving forward we would like to include things such as industry, etc.